-Air Quality Question Information and Justification Is the project located in an area designated by the EPA as non-attainment or maintenance status for one or more of the National Ambient Air Quality Standards (NAAQS)?
-Yes, based on review of the EPA Greenbook.
-1 Will the construction activities produce emissions that exceed de minimis thresholds (tons per year)?
-No. Will mitigation measures be used to capture blowdown?
-(Blowdown refers to the venting of natural gas in current facilities, in order to begin rehabilitation, repair, or replacement activities.)
-No. Will project proponent commit to reducing pressure on the segments/lines to be replaced, prior to venting?
-No. Estimate the current leak rate per mile based on the type of pipeline material.
+Air Quality Question Information and Justification Is the project located in an area designated by the EPA as non-attainment or maintenance status for one or more of the National Ambient Air Quality Standards (NAAQS) 1 ?
+No, based on review of the EPA Greenbook.
+Will the construction activities produce emissions that exceed de minimis thresholds (tons per year)?
+No. Will mitigation measures be used to capture blowdown 2 ?
+Yes.
+The main line will be flared (not vented) in accordance with the operators OM&E manual prior to abandonment.
+Will project proponent commit to reducing pressure on the segments/lines to be replaced, prior to venting?
+Yes, pressure will be reduced to 10 PSI prior to flaring.
+Estimate the current leak rate per mile based on the type of pipeline material.
 Based on mileage of replacement and new pipeline material, estimate the total reduction of natural gas leakage.
-The existing leak rate is estimated to be 673 kilograms (kg)/year(yr).
-Replacement of pipelines would result in a leak rate of approximately 31 kg/yr or a reduction of approximately 12,784 kg over a 20-yr timeframe.
-Is there any other information relevant to the project area or the proposed work as it pertains to Air Quality?
-No.
+The existing leak rate is estimated to be 2,501 kg/year Replacement of pipelines will result in a leak rate of approximately 377 kg per year.
+This will result in a reduction of approximately 42,470 kg of methane over a 20-year timeframe.
+3 Is there any other information relevant to the project area or the proposed work as it pertains to Air Quality?
+No. Conclusion: